Direct Payments for Disabled Children

-The Brokerage and Short Breaks Review Team will then sign the Pooled Direct Payment Agreement on behalf of the Council and return this to each direct payment recipient concerned, as confirmation that the pooled arrangement can proceed.
+The CYP SEND Brokerage Team will then sign the Pooled Direct Payment Agreement on behalf of the Council and return this to each direct payment recipient concerned, as confirmation that the pooled arrangement can proceed.

 8. Child in Need Reviews

 Please refer to chapter 16 of the Direct Payments Guidance.
-In preparation for these meetings the Brokerage and Short Breaks Review Team will:
+In preparation for these meetings the 0-25 Together worker should: